IBM-Bluemix-Docs/mobilepush/push_step_3.md

 {:cordova: .ph data-hd-programlang='Cordova'}
 {:xml: .ph data-hd-programlang='xml'}

-# Step 4: Set up service client SDK's
+# Set up service client SDK's
 {: #push_step_3}

-Ensure that you have [obtained your notification credentials](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_1) and have [configured a push service instance](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_2).
+Ensure that you have [obtain notification service provider credentials](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_1) and have [configured a push service instance](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_2).
 You then need to set up the application for using {{site.data.keyword.mobilepushshort}} service to register, subscribe, and receive push notifications.

 To set up the service client SDK, go through the following steps based on your application type.